Is it possible for Canadians to Retire in the United States?

 However, a Canadian citizen of retirement age may have enough savings and net worth built up to make an investment in the United States, which can allow them to obtain investor visas.
 These investor visas include the E2 investor visa and the E-B5 investor visas, which will provide the Canadian citizen with an avenue of remaining in the United States for longer.
 One of these visas is good for about five years, however it can be renewed before those five years are up.
 The other visa can result in permanent residency in the United States.

 Permanent residency in the United States is a very big deal, and it is not an easy process.
 Applicants must go through a lengthy and complex process in order to obtain a permanent resident visa.
 If you want to become a permanent resident of the United States, please contact our immigration law firm for assistance.
+Take our free assessment and someone will be in touch within 24 hours!

 The content and comments of this blog are not legal advise and and may not be accurate or complete.
 If you require legal advice, contact a licensed legal practitioner directly.
 If you post on this blog, you assume full responsibility for disclosing your identity to the public and VisaPlace nor its affiliates are not responsible for protecting your privacy nor your identity concerning your participation in our blog and you assume any risks in participating.